deib-polimi/WiDiSi/README.md

 1- SwitchingDelay is caused by switching the channels during the search phase.
 It represents the average time that two peers take to find a common channel;

 2- ChannelDelay mimics the time needed for the physical propagation of signals.
-It is the amount of time needed to ``successfully'' exchange one frame between two peers at the MAC layer;
+It is the amount of time needed to successfully exchange one frame between two peers at the MAC layer;

 3- AuthenticationDelay is the user-dependent delay for authentication.
 It is the amount of time needed for the user to accept an invitation and perform the provisioning phase;